 Why do babies need to burp?

 Babies generally need to burp more often than adults because they tend to swallow air while they are drinking.
 This can cause excess gas to build up in their stomachs, which can cause discomfort.
-Burping helps to release some of this gas and can provide relief for the baby.
+Burping is an important part of the feeding routine because it helps to release some of this gas and provide relief for the baby.

 In some circumstances, babies might require extra burping:

 Bottle-fed babies, who tend to swallow more air than breastfed babies

 If a baby is particularly hungry and nurses or drinks from their bottle more quickly

 After crying, especially prolonged crying due to colic

 If they have a cold, when they will likely breathe more through their mouth

 In addition to helping to relieve gas, burping can also reduce spitting up caused by swallowed air in a baby's stomach after eating.
 This means more food in your baby's tummy and less laundry for you!